paris is burning again

 Kiddy credits the House of Mizrahi with "creating a place where people can be themselves," continuing, "You wanna wear a wig?
 Wear a wig!
 You wanna have fake titties?
 Wear fake titties!
 Nobody's going to judge you.
 They're going to judge you on your performance.
 If you step on to that floor, you got to deliver, but on your look, or the fact that you're gay, no one is going to judge you."
 He wishes this scene had been around earlier.
 "I'm 28, I envy these kids who are 14 or 15 and are able to turn to the ballroom scene and be themselves, not to be judged.
 When I was 15, there were no places like that."

-Kiddy sees the scene as an inherently political movement, even if he suspects many people haven't realised that yet.
+Kiddy sees the scene as an inherently political movement, even if he suspects many people haven't realized that yet.
 He sees the Paris gay scene as racist and unwelcoming, so is happy to be creating new spaces for gay and trans black kids to flourish.
-"As a coloured, homosexual movement, it's historic.
+"As a colored, homosexual movement, it's historic.
 Just the fact that we're there at the beginning and building this, we should feel proud."